CIS192/website/src/pages/flask/index.md

 ```

 **DISCLAIMER**
 Saving to a local file (like our `db.json`) can create consistency issues if multiple users edit/query the same file at the same time.
 We’ll ignore this scenario for this course since it isn’t a Python-specific issue.
+There are [entire courses](https://www.seas.upenn.edu/~cis550/) devoted to solving this and the other challenges that arise when storing data, if you're interested.

 ## Rendering HTML